zeesoft2005/ZeeUtils/README.md

 # ZeeUtils
-Utility functionality reusable for any .net project
+Utility functionality reusable for any .net project.